nebulab/playbook/leading-teams/what-team-leads-do.html.md

 - Team leads do not get nearly as much time for technical work as individual contributors - realistically, a team lead can expect to spend half their time writing code and the other half managing the project and the team.
-- Team leads are rarely able to work on their own Friday projects, because their Fridays are usually occupied by company-level initiatives.
 - All this management work is not as visible as technical contributions, so if you're someone who needs a very tight feedback loop (i.e. you need to immediately see the results of your work), you might find this role to be frustrating.